hynek/structlog/.github/CONTRIBUTING.md

 Please report any harm to [Hynek Schlawack] in any way you find appropriate.

+## Support

+In case you'd like to help out but don't want to deal with GitHub, there's a great opportunity: help your fellow developers on [Stack Overflow](https://stackoverflow.com/questions/tagged/structlog)!

+The official tag is `structlog` and helping out in support frees us up to improve `structlog` instead!

 ## Workflow

 - No contribution is too small!
   Please submit as many fixes for typos and grammar bloopers as you can!
 - Try to limit each pull request to *one* change only.
-- Since we squash on merge, it's up to you how you handle updates to the main branch.
+- Since we squash on merge, it's up to you how you handle updates to the `main branch.
-  Whether you prefer to rebase on main or merge main into your branch, do whatever is more comfortable for you.
+  Whether you prefer to rebase on `main` or merge `main` into your branch, do whatever is more comfortable for you.
 - *Always* add tests and docs for your code.
-  This is a hard rule; patches with missing tests or documentation can't be merged.
+  This is a hard rule; patches with missing tests or documentation won't be merged.
 - Make sure your changes pass our [CI].
   You won't get any feedback until it's green unless you ask for it.
   For the CI to pass, the coverage must be 100%.